Christopher-Bradshaw/genericio/README.md

 * What are the variable flags for either the extra space or the IsPhysCoordX
     * Why do we need the extra space on read?
 Why is it always just 8.
 * Can you append a column?
+* Using structured arrays makes a nice API but is horrible for performance because we keep needing to switch from column contiguous (gio) to row contiguous (numpy).
+* When reading with a different number of ranks to what was written, how should we partition ranks?
+There must be a way to easily get all nearby ranks.
+  * I suppose that this depends on how they were partitioned before.
+On read you should probably partition so that the ranks that wrote to the same file are read by the same rank?
+* Why is performance so much worse when reading the coreproperties vs the test data here.
+  * coreproperties was written with many more ranks (256 vs 8)
+  * coreproperties has many more variables (in the tests in both cases we only read 2)

 ## Partition

+We sometimes split COMM_WORLD into smaller groups.
+The partition arg determines which of these groups you belong in.
+By default there is just the global partition.

+The reason to do this is IO performance.
+Ideally you want to stripe your data over all of the storage devices on the computer.
+E.g. if you have 10 disks and a 100MB file, write 10MB to each disk.
+There might be a limit to the the number of drives you can stripe a single file over (or just a default).
+In that case you can break up your file into smaller files each of which will be striped.

+The example in the gio docs says: You want the number of files * the number of stripes per file to be roughly equal to the number of drives in the storage system.
+So for titan with ~1k OSTs (object storage targets) and 4 stripes per file you want to be writing ~250 files.
+See the [titan file system docs](https://www.olcf.ornl.gov/for-users/system-user-guides/titan/file-systems/) which describes Lustre (the file system) quite nicely.

 ## BigEndian